Bachelor’s – CLASIC Accelerated Master’s Program

 • LING 5430 Semantics & Pragmatics

 Undergraduates cannot register for graduate courses directly.
-If you want to take one before you are accepted into the BAM, you must talk with the specific Department's Graduate Advisor (CS or LING).
-If they approve your plan, the Program Assistant in the department office will register you for that course.
+If you want to take one before you are accepted into the BAM, contact Kris Stenzel at clasic_contact@colorado.edu, who will work with the appropriate program (CS or LING) to register you for that course.

 Applying

 By the application deadline noted above, you must complete the BAM “intent application” on the Graduate School website.
-You must also submit two letters of recommendation.
-Present the letter of recommendation request form to each recommender once you have signed the waiver; their letters should be sent directly to CLASIC: clasic_contact@colorado.edu.
+You must also submit:

 If your application to the BAM program is not approved or if you decide to withdraw from the program, any graduate courses that you have completed satisfactorily will count towards the undergraduate degree as upper division electives or as replacements for the corresponding required courses (5420 for 4420, 5430 for 3430, 5030 + 5410 for 3100).
 Consult the Graduate Advisor for full information and advice.